scipion-em/docs/docs/user/scipion-gui.rst

     Figure 10.
 Viewer list

-Waiting for other protocols
+Schedule protocol
 ---------------------------

 Sometimes we need a protocol to finish its execution to be able to launch another protocol.
-Scipion protocol forms have a parameter called "Wait for" (Fig. 11) in which you can specify one or more protocols (protocols IDs separated by a comma).This protocol starts after the input protocols in the list are finished.
-This function will allow you to "schedule" many runs that will be executed after each other. test
+Scipion protocol forms have a parameter called "Schedule protocol after" (Fig. 11) in which you can specify one or more protocols (protocols IDs separated by a comma).This protocol starts after the input protocols in the list are finished.
+This function will allow you to "schedule" many runs that will be executed after each other.

 .. figure:: /docs/images/guis/wait_for.png
     :alt: Prerequisites parameter